-60-70% of B2B marketers say they do not understand their buyers – getlift
+60-70% of B2B marketers say they do not understand their buyers – GetLift

 You must have certainly heard the term “buyer persona” & the statement that “the buyer now controls the sales process” being tossed around the world of trade today.
-Putting together both, it can be said that developing buyer persona is important in this age where the prospect is smarter than ever before.
+Putting together both, it can be said that developing a buyer persona is important in this age where the prospect is smarter than ever before.

-Identifying ideal customer.
+1. Identifying the ideal customer.

 Marketers should focus on describing who your ideal customer is moving forward instead of who your customer is right now.
 Who will have maximum benefit with your product /service?
-Who will result in best ROI?
+Who will result in the best ROI?
 Who will keep coming back to you & refer to among their friends?
 That’s an ideal customer.

-Understanding what your customer needs.
+2. Understanding what your customer needs.

 Once identifying who the customers are, the focus should be on meeting their needs.
 Use buyer persona to foresee their problems that they can’t solve.
 What they are looking for & what trends can impact their businesses or lives.

-At the end, buyer personas should be about helping you predict customer behavior instead of just describing them.
+In the end, buyer personas should be about helping you predict customer behavior instead of just describing them.
 The only way for this is by understanding their pain points, needs & desires.

-Your customer’s patterns & buying behavior.
+3. Your customer’s patterns & buying behavior.